reillymedia/sevenslegal/themes/netlify-basic/content/blog/an-overview-of-the-drug-possession-laws-in-california.md

 +++
-categories = "Criminal Law"
-date = 2022-11-14T18:30:00Z
-pfd_file = ""
-summary = "When it comes to drug possession in the state of California they have defined two categories consisting of “simple possession” and “possession with intent to sell.”
-Drug Possession Type Classification The California Health and Safety Code also separates offenses relating to “restricted dangerous drugs” or “narcotics” from marijuana offenses, as well as offenses relating to " tags = ["Blog", "Drug Crime"] title = "An Overview of the Drug Possession Laws in California" url = "/criminal-attorney/overview-of-drug-possession-laws-in-california/"
+title = "An Overview of the Drug Possession Laws in California" categories = ["Blog", "Criminal Law", "Drug Crimes"] date = 2022-11-14T18:30:00Z pfd_file = "" summary = "When it comes to drug possession in the state of California they have defined two categories consisting of “simple possession” and “possession with intent to sell.”
+Drug Possession Type Classification The California Health and Safety Code also separates offenses relating to “restricted dangerous drugs” or “narcotics” from marijuana offenses, as well as offenses relating to " tags = ["drug crime", "drug crime defense", "Drug Possession", "intent to sell", "marijuana", "marijuana possession"] url = "/criminal-attorney/overview-of-drug-possession-laws-in-california/"

 +++